-Jack was a student during Art on the Farm, 2009.
+Jack was a student during our Summer Art Programs; Art on the Farm, 2009.
 He was entering senior year the following autumn, and made the decision to apply to art schools.
 Jack had his pick of schools, and decided to attend RISD where he studied painting.
 Now in his final year Jack kindly took the time to answer a few questions for us.

 CHS: What have you been working on most recently?
 Can you describe a bit about your process and the themes you’ve been exploring?